kawu/hhu-dl-materials-2019/solutions/u4/README.md

 * embedding size
 * size of the hidden layer

-**Goal**: select the values so as to minimize the loss/maximize the accuracy on the dev set.
+**Method**: select the values so as to minimize the loss/maximize the accuracy on the dev set.

 Ideas that came up: